jetinthomas/Test/README.md

 git-work-flow

-This contribution to dedicated branch. git-wor  contribution to dedicated branch.
+This is the dedicated branch displaying the contributions from each developer.
+Their contributions are the following: